Julie-Fabre/awesome_neuropixels/Some_tips_to_seperate_shanks_from_each_other.md

-When using 4-shank probes, or if you use dual probes (two probe cemented to each other front-to-front), shanks can bcome clumped together.
+When using 4-shank probes, or if you use dual probes (two probe cemented to each other front-to-front), shanks can become clumped together.
 This usually happens when there is some organic matter on the shanks.
 Some things that can help are:
 - leaving the probes shanks in a solution of 1% tergazyme, followed by rinsing the probes in DH20.